ASHWINISINHA/pi-oled-intelligent-clock/README.md

 Edit timeled.py according to you time and set colour by changing dutycycle value of led for colour.

 Edit ls1.py for make pi speak on time interval according to you .

+fet the font file used here from https://github.com/xxlukas42/RPI_SSD1306 copy all Montserrat font file to same folder where all other python script located